UnbelievableLion/LinuxSound/Conclusion/Conclusion/Theaudioplayerside.md

     public boolean isPlaying = false;
     private Process songPlayingProcess = null;

-    // we have to keep track of the tempo rate, vlc won t tell us
-    private double rate = 1.0;
+    // we have to keep track of the tempo rate, vlc won't tell us private double rate = 1.0;